Brahim-Benzarti/philips-pedestal-fan/README.md

 *Adapted for pedestal fans by* **@Brahim-Benzarti**

-## ☕ Support the Original Work
+## ☕ Support This Project

-If this integration helps you, consider supporting the original authors:
+If this pedestal fan integration helps you, consider supporting the development:

 <div align="center">